After a work-related injury, it is imperative to report the injury to your employer as soon as possible.

 Workers’ compensation cases are primarily determined on a case-by-case basis, so it’s essential to consult with a lawyer.

-For a free consultation, contact Cottrell Law Office today.
+For a free consultation, call (855) 868-4796 or contact the experienced workers’ compensation attorneys at Cottrell Law Office today.